arkadiko-dao/arkadiko/README.md

 2. Go into the reserve of the DAO to cover expenses (e.g. the reserve takes 5% of the yield)
 3. Distribute earnings among the DIKO governance token holders (e.g. the token holders get 15% of the yield)

-All yields, numbers and parameters will eventually be voted and decided upon through the DAO (Decentralised Autonomous Organisation), where each ARE token counts towards one vote.
+All yields, numbers and parameters will eventually be voted and decided upon through the DAO (Decentralised Autonomous Organisation), where each DIKO token counts towards one vote.

 ## Architecture